New Build Mortgage Broker & Advisers

 Buying a new build property comes with certain issues that don’t apply to second hand properties.
 So, it’s important to seek advice so you are aware of all the factors that can affect your ability to get a new build mortgage.
 If your new build home is still within its build stage, you are buying a property and trying to get a mortgage without even seeing it.

 Timing is critical when it comes to new builds.
 A mortgage offer is typically valid for 6 months, but with a new build, you may find that the property is not completed and ready for you within that timeframe.
-On the flip side of this, you will need to move fast as many developers have strict timescales which require you to get a mortgage and exchange contracts within 28 days.
+If this does happen, then you would require a mortgage lender who allows new build mortgages to be extended.
+On the flip side of this, you will need to move fast as many developers have strict timescales which require you to get a mortgage offer and exchange contracts within 28 days.

 New Build Process